w3c-fedid/FedCM/glossary.md

 # Definitions
 ## Authentication
-* _Process used by an [Identity Provider](#identity-provider-idp) to achieve sufficient confidence in the binding between the user and a presented identity._
+* _Process used by an [Identity Provider](#identity-provider-idp) to achieve sufficient confidence in the binding between the and a presented identity._

 Note that in some discussions and documentation, the term _authentication_ is used to refer to the federated sign-in process.
 However, the user does not authenticate to the RP during federated sign-in.
 The user authenticates to the IdP, which then provides a claim to the RP asserting the user’s identity.
 The user does not prove their identity to the RP.